gravity-ui/app-layout/README.md

   // content of body tag
   bodyContent?: {
+    // initial application theme if @gravity-ui/uikit is used theme?: string;
     // class name for body tag
     className?: string;
     // body content before div tag with id root